 Final Thoughts

 Exfoliating is key to keeping your skin looking healthy--but sometimes you can have too much of a good thing.
-If you're experiencing itchy skin after exfoliating body or other signs of over-exfoliated skin, take a step back and reassess your exfoliation routine.
-You might be over-exfoliating, so cut back on how often you exfoliate or switch to gentle products.
+If you're experiencing redness after using a physical exfoliator, irritation after mechanical exfoliation, or discomfort after chemical exfoliation, take a step back and reassess your exfoliation routine.
+You might be over-exfoliating, so cut back on how often you exfoliate or switch to gentle skin care products.

 Want a comprehensive post-exfoliation rehab kit?
 You can find three all-star products that contain all of the above ingredients to get you started (and help you fight fine lines while you're at it) in our Complete Anti-Aging Routine.